open-cradle/cradle/docs/milestone3/rpc.md

 appY -- appY_mem_cache
 appY -- appY_disk_cache

+component appP as "Python application P" component ws_server as "CRADLE WebSocket server"

 database shared_mem_cache as "shared memory cache" appX -- shared_mem_cache
 appY -- shared_mem_cache
 server -- shared_mem_cache
-database server_mem_cache as "local memory cache" server -- server_mem_cache

-component appZ as "C++ application Z" component puma as "PUMA"
+ws_server -- shared_mem_cache

 appX <--> server : RPC
 appY <--> server : RPC
-appZ <--> puma : Python
+appP <--> ws_server: WebSocket
-puma <--> server: WebSocket
+ws_server <--> server: RPC
 @enduml
 ```

-Each application still has its own memory cache and disk cache that are used in resolving requests locally;
-if no requests are resolved on the server, this amounts to the current situation.
+Applications still have the option to resolve requests locally; this could either be
+an application-wide operation mode, or request-specific.
+It would avoid the overhead
+(need to define a request UUID, serialization, RPC call) associated with going to the server.
+The results from these requests would be stored in application-local memory and disk caches.

-However, an application now has the option of having the server resolve a request.
+However, normally an application will have the server resolve a request.
 If several applications want to have the same request be resolved at the same time,
 the server ensures that it will do the calculation only once.